ecoisilva/movedesign/README.md

 To facilitate study design, we refer to the [ctmm](https://ctmm-initiative.github.io/ctmm/) `R` package.
-Animal movement is inherently autocorrelated (locations are similar as a function of space and distance and the `ctmm` package allows us to model these data as continuous-time stochastic processes and to deal with other known biases (such as small sample sizes, or irregular sampling schedules).
+Animal movement is inherently autocorrelated (locations are similar as a function of space and time) and the `ctmm` package allows us to model these data as continuous-time stochastic processes, while dealing with other known biases (such as small sample sizes, or irregular sampling schedules).